What is Credential Access in Cyber Security and Why It Matters

 This is what cyber experts call credential access way more dangerous than most people realize, because once they get the details they can basically do whatever they want inside the system.

-Credential access basically means that an attacker or hacker or whatever you wanna call them is trying to get their hands on legitimate credentials.
-These belong to a real user like it could be your email login or your company VPN password, or even something more technical like SSH keys, Kerberos tickets, or API access tokens.
+Credential access basically means an attacker is trying to obtain legitimate credentials.
+These credentials belong to a real user.
+It could be your email login or your company VPN password.
+It might also be something more technical like SSH keys, Kerberos tickets, or API access tokens.

 Once they get it, they can just log in without needing to do anything suspicious or cause any alerts which is what makes it such a big problem, especially for companies that don’t have good monitoring or multi-layer security in place.